heavymetalhero/markdown/README.md

 # Markdown Cheet Sheet
-This is a cheet sheet I made while learning Markdown.
+I made this cheet sheet to better learn Markdown and also learn GitHub.

 ***This is a work in progress.***